sinequa/sba-angular/docs/gettingstarted/server-setup.md

 ### Preview web service

-The Preview web service form allows to configure the access to the document's HTML preview (stored in Sinequa document cache).
+The Preview web service form configures the access to document HTML previews (stored in Sinequa document cache).
 It has two settings:

 - **.css file**: Contains one (or more) CSS file names that are injected in the HTML previews as `<link>` elements,